 - Start another cycle by inhaling through your left nostril.
 Continue to this pattern for 10 cycles.
 After you exhale from one nostril, remember to breathe in from that same nostril before switching.

-We offer several more breathing techniques along with over a hundred yoga poses and basic meditation techniques in our book The Harvard Medical School Guide to Yoga.
+You can find additional breathing techniques, over a hundred yoga poses, and basic meditation techniques in The Harvard Medical School Guide to Yoga.